m1foley/vim-expresso/README.md

 expresso.vim
 ============

-Expresso evaluates text as a math expression, replacing the text with the result.
+Evaluate text as a math expression and replace it with the result.

 ![screenshot](https://cloud.githubusercontent.com/assets/199775/14120183/84e7a998-f5a6-11e5-8e5a-2856ee4e2f91.gif)